Goliathuzzzz/OTP_Group6/README.md

 2. **Database Configuration**:

-    - Start MariaDB and create a database named `tatskatytot`.
+    - Start MariaDB and create a database named `qupids_db`.
     - Update `persistence.xml` with your database credentials.

 3. **Build and Run**: